 Photographs have always been my treasures.
 One of my favorite activities as a child was photographing animals on my great-grandparents' land in rural south Texas.
 Now that my great-grandparents are gone, I frequently think of my family's time there growing up and thumb through my old photos as my only visual memories.

 I love helping others document equally memorable times in their lives.
 Maybe it's a newborn's hand clinging to her daddy's forefinger, a grandmother embracing her grandson, or a young woman resting her head on her fiance's shoulder.
 It brings me joy to know that the photos I create will be cherished as the years go on.

-I am a wife and mother to two young children who are growing up too quickly for my taste.
+I am a mother to two children who are growing up too quickly for my taste.
 My camera is my security blanket; it ensures that I will be able to remember these incredibly fun yet incredibly challenging days of their youth.

 The progression to creating my own photography business has been a natural one for me.
 The mixture of creativity and technicality makes both sides of my brain cheer.
 I love the challenge that is innate in photography.
 I am continually learning, and that makes me content.